AhmedRz1122/Hangman/README.md

 This classic Hangman game is built using JavaScript, HTML, and CSS.
 The game challenges players to guess a hidden word by suggesting letters within a certain number of attempts.
 It provides an interactive and engaging experience with a simple and user-friendly interface.

- Features Responsive Design: The game is designed to work seamlessly on both desktop and mobile devices.

  Dynamic Word Selection: Words are randomly selected from a predefined list for each game session.
 Visual Feedback: Incorrect guesses are visually represented, and the hangman figure is drawn step-by-step.

  Keyboard Input: Players can use the on-screen or physical keyboard for input.
 Retry Option: Players can start a new game after finishing the current one.
 Technologies Used JavaScript: Game logic and interactivity.